Drawing to learn DRAWING

 a bonus, the book shares simple instructions to on how to make your own

-innovative devices to assist your mind's eye in learning to see,
+innovative devices to assist the mind's eye in learning to see,

 express visually, and draw professionally.

 know Prof. Bartel, of Goshen College, but he's teaching me to draw